YuyuQianRice/UUMessay/README.md

 ## Features

+- [x] Users can log in with Facebook account.
-- [x] Users can chat through the app.
+- [x] Users can log in with Google account.

 ## Requirements